tivytonga/scheduler/README.md

 Each time a user logs in, their login time and username is written to a .txt file.
 Each user has his/her own .txt file with a filename that is the user's username.

+## Issues

+1. Closing the Customer Records screen ends the entire program.
+2. Cancelling the Update Appointment screen ends the program with an error.

 ## Installing

 Complete...